strdco/scan.datasatsto.se/README.md

 scans, and send that extract to each respective exhibitor.

 This is a framework to
-- Create QR codes as inline HTML data objects
+- Create QR codes as PNG files, as well as inline HTML data objects
 - Register when a QR code is scanned
+- Associate a terminal (QR code scanner/smart phone) to a specific vendor
-- Report scanned QR codes
+- Create a report of all scanned QR codes for an event
-- Cleanse expired data
+- Purge data for expired events

 ## Privacy

 The solution works with integer identities, so it does not contain any personally identifiable information.
 This means that you'll have to connect those IDs to your attendee records yourself.

-No IP addresses, locations, etc are used or checked or stored.
+No IP addresses, locations, etc, are used or checked or stored.

-The solution does not use passwords, with the exception of the EventSecret, which administrators need to extract reporting data.
+The solution does not use passwords, with the exception of the EventSecret, which the event owner will need to extract reporting data if they don't have database access.

 # Setup

 You'll need:
-- A web server that runs NodeJS, for example IIS or Azure WebApps.
+- A web server that runs NodeJS, for example IIS or Azure WebApps (recommended).
 - A SQL Server instance, any edition.

 To set up: